jakartaee/specifications/tags/3.0/_index.md

 The plan for the release is to clean up open issues:
 * General specification document cleanup.
-* Clean up issues found during the Jakarta EE9 review ballot process: update if possible the tagdocs to include EFSL, Update tlddoc generation if possible to jakarta.
+* Clean up issues found during the Jakarta EE9 review ballot process
+* Update tagdocs to include EFSL
+* Update tlddoc generation to jakarta.
 * Remove any deprecated methods from the API if they exist.
 * Rename java.sun.com / xmlns.jcp.org taglib URIs to new jakarta.tags.\* URNs.
 [Issue 144](https://github.com/eclipse-ee4j/jstl-api/issues/144)
     * This alone should require a major release.
 * Other small clean up issues

 # Backwards compatibility
 Backward compatibility issue include:
 * Removal of deprecated methods if any exist and are removed.
-* Rename java.sun.com / xmlns.jcp.org taglib URIs to new jakarta.tags.\* URNs.
+* Rename java.sun.com taglib URIs to new jakarta.tags.\* URNs.
+* Still allow java.sun.com taglib URIs to be used

 # Optional features
 None

 # Minimum Java SE version
-The JDK version required will be aligned with Jakarta EE 10.
+This release requires Java SE 11 or newer (aligned with Jakarta EE 10).

 # TCK Updates
 The following TCK updates will be required: